A photographer’s guide to shooting Hyrox events

 These venues are massive.
 You’re on your feet constantly.
 Walking from one end to the other might take 10 minutes—add fans and barriers and that doubles.
 I tried to avoid running back and forth for gear.
 If I didn’t bring it with me, I didn’t have it.

 I packed intentionally and in a modular way.
 I used my home base location in the media room plus brought a small pack that I could leave in a safe place closer to the race.
 There are many spaces you can leave gear.
 This allowed me to move well without having to leave everything behind.
-It was still exhausting.
-My calves and shins were wrecked after day one.
-If I could, I’d bring a scooter or one-wheel next time just to save time and energy getting from A to B.
+It was still exhausting and my calves and shins were hurting after day one.
+If I could, I’d bring a scooter or one-wheel next time just to save time and energy getting from A to B. I got rides from the convention staff when I could.

 The venue is so big I had everything delivered including meals.
 Getting to actual food meant a 30-minute walk each way, and I just didn’t have the time.
 The venue had minimal concessions/restaurants to access.